usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Based on the warranty readings, post your response to the following questions:**

-* In agile development, when features are created iteratively, what type of language can you use in the warranty to ensure that the vendor is responsible for the outcome of the entire project?
+* In Agile development, when features are created iteratively, what type of language can you use in the warranty to ensure that the vendor is responsible for the outcome of the entire project?
-* Warranties for agile development can be difficult to establish due to the iterative nature.
+* Warranties for Agile development can be difficult to establish due to the iterative nature.
 What can you do in both the acquisition strategy phase and the contract administration phase to ensure that you are fully protected by warranty?